 - A minimum academic average of 3.5 on a 4.0 scale.

 - Completion of at least one quarter of the curriculum requirements and in good academic standing.

-- Submission of a curriculum vitae and a 250-word essay describing leadership abilities in school or work environments and a plan to demonstrate this leadership in the nursing honor society.
+- Submission of a curriculum vita and a 250-word essay describing leadership abilities in school or work environments and a plan to demonstrate this leadership in the nursing honor society.

 Candidates are invited to apply for membership.
 An induction ceremony is held each academic year.
-For further information regarding the chapter and faculty counselors please refer to the Sigma Theta Tau International Eta Beta chapter website. https://etabeta.sigmanursing.org/etabetachapter/aboutus/aboutus92
+For further information regarding the chapter and faculty counselors please refer to the Eta Beta website. https://etabeta.sigmanursing.org/etabetachapter/aboutus/aboutus92

 See General University Information